-- #1 Frederick County MDOT Priority Letter 2023

-- #2 MDOT SHA Highway Needs Inventory (HNI)

-- #3 MDOT Chapter 30 Scoring
+- #1 Frederick County MDOT Priority Letter 2024 - #2 MDOT Highway Needs Inventory (HNI not updated in 2024) - #3 MDOT Chapter 30 Scoring

 Introduction

 The Transportation Priorities Review (TPR) is conducted annually to review needs, establish priorities, and gauge progress of transportation facilities throughout Frederick County ("County").
 A focus of the TPR process is to highlight the multi-modal components of the County's transportation network and to identify specific priorities for the Maryland Department of Transportation's (MDOT) Consolidated Transportation Program (CTP) and the County's Capital Improvement Program (CIP).